 One common thing about the above items is that WebMail Lite cannot do any of those.
-Action should be performed regardless of whether you're logged into WebMail or not.
+Action should be performed regardless of whether you're logged into WebMail Lite or not.
 In fact, mailserver itself needs to perform those actions, but how do we ask it to do that?

 That's where Sieve comes into play.
 In fact, Sieve is a scripting language, and it allows for telling mailserver how it should process mails.
 Naturally, mailserver needs to have Sieve support, but it's not enough.
 You will also need ManageSieve service installed on mailserver.
-Yes, that's right, setting it up on a separate webmail box won't work.
+Yes, that's right, setting it up on a separate box won't work.

 Technically, ManageSieve is a thing somewhat close to FTP server: you cannot upload files to webserver directly, as you don't have access to its filesystem, so you need an intermediary.
 Similarly, ManageSieve service is a software which lets email client and mail server talk to each other.

-There's a good chance that your server already has both Sieve support and ManageSieve service installed, and you'll need to check that first.
-If the first condition isn't met, this might get very complicated, up to the level where recompiling mailserver is required.
+If mailserver doesn't have Sieve support, this might get very complicated, up to the level where recompiling mailserver is required.
 As for ManageSieve, it can be installed and configured relatively simply.
 For example, there is Pigeonhole agent created for Dovecot mail server.
 Bear in mind though, we're speaking of mailserver software here, so it's assumed you're pretty good at what you're doing.